jia1217/ParallelProgammingLabs/docs/Labs/Lab1_led.md

 * The example code to download the *bit* file.

-* Then you can verify the function.
+* Then you can verify the function (Createa a Look Up Table based on the design to help with on-board verification).

 ```python
     from pynq import Overlay